 - Glass cleaner (if your grill is stainless steel)

-How To Clean Your Gas Grill With Minimal Effort
+How To Clean The Interior Of Gas Grill With Minimal Effort

 - Turn Off The Gas Supply